Customers expect you to offer a refund policy that explains how, when, and under what conditions they can return purchased items or services.

 In Australia, you are not allowed to have a no refund policy.
 Under Australian Consumer Law, consumers have the right to get replacements or refunds, cancel a service, or receive compensation for damages from faulty merchandise or services.

-According to UK law, refunds and returns are not mandatory unless the products are faulty or don’t match the product description.
+According to UK law, refunds and returns are mandatory if the products are faulty or don’t match the product description.

 According to the Government of Canada, it is not legally required for businesses to offer refunds or returns.
 Businesses can set their own refund or no refund policy.